superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

   }
 }
 ```

+Note: You can remove the line `listen [::]:80;` if your server is not ipv6 capable or you'd rather not use ipv6.

 Change `proxy_pass` to the ip and port that you're actually serving GoToSocial on and change `server_name` to your own domain name.
 If your domain name is `gotosocial.example.com` then `server_name gotosocial.example.com;` would be the correct value.